jorritvm/python_import_insights/README.md

 You must tweak this configuration to reflect the above settings.
 - Set the working directory to the project root level
 - Set the script path to the module you want to run
+- Set the run mode to 'script' (not module)
 - Set the python interpreter to the virtual environment created at the project root level
-- Set the environment variable PYTHONPATH to src when running nested modules as scripts
+- Set the environment variable `PYTHONPATH` to `src` when running nested modules as scripts

 **Examples 1: running a module in src/**